-Entry Clearance stamp and Biometric Residence Permit (BRP) card
+Entry Clearance vignette and Biometric Residence Permit (BRP) card

 When your visa application is successful and your course is longer than 6 months, you will receive a 90 day entry clearance vignette in your passport.
-This allows you to travel to France.
-To find out more, please go to the Campus France website and look at What do you need to do to validate your VLS-TS visa?
+This allows you to travel to the UK.
+You will need to collect the actual visa - Biometric Residence Permit (BRP) once you arrive in the UK.
+If your course is under 6 months, the Entry Clearance vignette should cover the duration of your course in the UK.